How was the year 2018?

 8. Implement a Tactical Allocation Strategy

-Fixed allocation to asset class or a particular sector or stock/fund/instrument makes little sense.
+Fixed allocation to an asset class or a particular sector or stock/fund/instrument makes little sense.

 Your decision should be influenced by valuation, as it is the most significant determinant of your long term investment returns.